apache/flink-web/_posts/2022-06-01-final-checkpoint-part1.md

 In streaming mode, [checkpointing](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/datastream/fault-tolerance/checkpointing/) is the vital mechanism in supporting exactly-once guarantees.
 By periodically snapshotting the aligned states of operators, Flink can recover from the latest checkpoint and continue execution when failover happens.
-However, previously Flink could not take checkpoints if any tasks gets finished.
+However, previously Flink could not take checkpoints if any task gets finished.
 This would cause problems for jobs with both bounded and unbounded
 sources: if there are no checkpoints after the bounded part finished, the unbounded part might need to reprocess a large amount of records in case of a failure.